iphone 8 price in bangladesh

 FingerWorks.
 Most gloves and styli prevent the necessary electrical conductivity; although capacitive styli can be used with iPhone's finger-touch screen.
 The iPhone 3GS and later also feature a fingerprint-resistant oleophobic coating.

-The back-sides of iPhone 6s and 6 plus with gold, silver and rose gold.
+The rear of iPhone 6s and 6 plus with gold, silver and rose gold.

 buttons.
 The only physical menu button is situated directly below the display, and is called the "Home button" because its primary function is to close the active app and navigates to the home screen of the interface.
 Earlier models included a rounded square, reminiscent of the shape of icons on the home screen, however, new models which include Apple's fingerprint recognition feature Touch ID (which use the Home button as the fingerprint sensor) have no symbol.
 The iPhone X doesn't have a Home button but instead Face ID, a facial recognition authentication method.